 - The test is too sensitive and your normal levels of hCG are higher than average

-Of course, these levels are just an average so it is important to understand that you should wait as long as you are comfortable with to take a test and to be prepared to take a second test later on if you are still unsure.
+Of course, these levels are just an average.
+For the most accurate results, you should wait as long as you are comfortable with to take a test and be prepared to take a second test later on if you’re still unsure.

 What does the Walmart 88 cent pregnancy test positive look like?